 - Citation Generator: This citation tool is perfect for anyone who uses citations in their writing.
 All you have to do is give it the source you're using, and it will give you a perfect citation to use in your work.

 - Paper Fellows: This site features a whole community of writers that you really must join.
 When you need help with your grammar, you can call on them to check the grammar in your writing for you.
-You can also return the favor, if you’re so inclined.
+You can also return the favour, if you're so inclined.

-- Wordsmyth: This site is great for children’s writers.
+- Wordsmyth: This site is great for children's writers.
 You can look up words and rules in a wide range of dictionaries and thesauruses.
 You can even do quizzes in order to improve your grammar.
-You can use the site for free, but to get the best results you can subscribe as a member and get full use of the site.
+You can use the site for free, but to get the best results you can subscribe as member and get full use of the site.

 - Academized: Call on the experts at this service to help you edit your work.
 You can send it off to them and they'll do all the editing and proofreading.
 They'll send you back writing that's ready for publication right away.